TSEyifei/tseyifeizhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Yifei Zhang, a Ph.D. candidate in Economics at [Toulouse School of Economics (TSE)](https://www.tse-fr.eu/), and my Ph.D. advisor is Professor [Ulrich Hege](https://www.tse-fr.eu/people/ulrich-hege).
-I am also a visiting PhD student at Yale University.
+I was also a visiting PhD student at Yale University in 2019.

 I am currently on the job market in both ASSA 2022 (Boston) and European Job Market 2021 (Barcelona).

-My main research interests lie in empirical corporate finance, economics of innovation, and entrepreneurial finance.
+My main research interests lie in corporate finance, economics of innovation, and entrepreneurial finance.

 My single-authored job market paper is about Corporate Venture Capital and Firm Scope, and I will present it in the AFA 2022 regular program (during the ASSA 2022).